Stay tunes for technical notes from the show.

 Some people claim that you can’t really hear a difference with high-end audio.
 Those people have never heard a real high-end system with a “high-end sound.”
 Or they just think everything is a rip off.
 If your confused by comments like these, you must listen to good high-end.
 It is instantly recognizable.
 Usually, it’s achieved through some type of planar speakers, or exotic exorbitantly expensive equipment, but not always.
 There is a sense of magic, pleasure and honor you feel when you hear it.
 You feel privileged.
 You hear it in this room.
 The Aqua Audio and little Rethm speakers are, if I can revive dead expression, awesome.

 I knew the Audio Note was going to be good.
-How could it not be, the engineering that goes into it is mad; Frankenstein mad.
-My interview meandered a bit perhaps.
-I was out of my league, what can I say.
-But when I went back to listen, I found myself forgetting about the gear and listening to the music.
-I wasn’t there long but I knew.
+How could it not be?
+The engineering that goes into it is mad; Frankenstein mad.
+I interviewed Audio Note for the podcast, but I admit I was out of my league, what can I say.
+But when I went back later to chill a bit and listen, I found myself forgetting about the gear and listening to the music.
 This is how I choose my own gear.
 If I had to live with a system (from the show) for the rest of my life, and I didn’t have to worry about the cost, this would be my system.

-If your not going to be sitting there on the edge of your seat in your dedicated audio room scrutinizing the sound, accuracy, imaging and all that; but you do want your system to sound like a live band is playing in your living room or tiny apartment while you work on your computer, or chill with an IPA.
-Perhaps money is a concern, or you don’t care about being in with the audiophile crowd and just love music; maybe you want something a little weird, a little cool, something unique… you just want the music of the spheres man.
-You want Ohm.
+Perhaps your not going to be sitting there on the edge of your seat in your dedicated audio room scrutinizing the sound, accuracy, imaging and all that; but you still want your system to sound like a live band is playing in your living room, or tiny apartment while you work on your computer, or chill with an IPA.
+Maybe money is a concern, or you just don’t care about being in with the audiophile crowd and just love music; maybe you want something a little weird, a little cool, something unique… you just want the music of the spheres man.
+Then my friend… You want Ohm.